aldosimon/tools-dump/README.md

 # ToolsDump
+a place to store various tools, script and command.

+# why
-a place to store various tools, script and command related to infosec, especially the old version, because new is not always better.
+- I need them sometime, especially the old version, because new is not always better.
+- I kept forgetting a command to do something

 # Access
 http://tiny.cc/tooldump